AlarithUhde/aips/index.md

 ![Interaction in the Public](/assets/AIPS.webp)

-The topics we would like to talk about include:
+The topics we would like discuss include:
 * How does interaction design shape social experiences?
 * More generally, how do social contexts shape user experiences?
 * What potentials for positive experiences can we find in the social world?
 * How can we include social context in design processes to create better things?

-We invite both experts and novices to join us and learn together (see the [call for participation](/aips/participate.html)).
-If you already have some experience designing or researching technology for social contexts, we would like to hear what you have to share.
-As a novice, you can bring your questions or use cases, or just get inspired by others' projects.
-In addition, we share some of our own work and thoughts.
+We have already received several interesting contributions that cover an wide range of social contexts.
+Although the contributor slots are full, you can still join us as a regular participant and take part in our interactive session.
+Both experts and novices are welcome to join us and learn together (see the [call for participation](/aips/participate.html)).

+The Covid situation is improving quickly in Germany, but there are still some uncertainties that we have no control of.
 We are preparing for both an online and an in person scenario of the workshop and we will keep you informed as soon as we know more.
 Here are some key information we already know:

-<p><b>Application Deadline: 04.06.2021<br>
-Dates of the Conference: 05.-08.09.2021</b> (exact date of the workshop is not set yet)</p>
+<p><b>Dates of the Conference: 05.-08.09.2021</b> (exact date of the workshop is not set yet)</p>

 If in doubt, don't hesitate to [reach out to us](/aips/contact.html).